Haryana violence: CM Khattar asks Centre for more paramilitary companies, death toll reaches 6 | Law-Order

 ''We can come back when the situation improves,'' he added.

-Police have asked people to report such threats to them, promising protection.
+Police have asked people to report such threats to them, and promised protection.

-Prohibitory orders remain in force in Nuh, Gurugram and other affected districts.
-CM Khattar told the media in Chandigarh that 116 people have been arrested and 90 detained since so far.

-Apart from the state police, 20 companies of central forces are deployed in the affected districts – most of them in Nuh.
+Apart from the state police, 20 companies of central forces are deployed in Haryana -- 14 in Nuh, three in Palwal, two in Gurugram and one in Faridabad.

 In Gurugram alone, 50 people have been arrested so far, the local police said.
 Among them is Dinesh Bharti, who heads Jai Bharat Mata Vahini and is booked for posting a video allegedly inciting communal violence.